FAQ for PARENTS

-Joining fee of $160 for the 2019-2020 program year.
+Joining fee for the program year (September - June) is established in August.
+The value is prorated based on Scout start date during the year.
 This includes the cost for registration, insurance, and troop dues.
 Other costs that you will have over time include the Scouts BSA handbook, uniform, camping equipment and fees for various campouts, outings, and summer camps.

 3. How do we sign up?

 Attend an upcoming troop meeting.
-Complete and submit a youth application form and fees to the troop.
+Register online at or submit a hard copy youth application form and fees to the troop.

 4. What is the Scouts BSA handbook?

 The handbook includes almost everything a Scout needs to know.
 As a ‘Scouting encyclopedia,’ it includes advancement requirements and information to complete them.
 It also serves as a record of achievement.
 Scouts should bring their handbook to every troop meeting and activity.

 5. What does the Scouts BSA uniform include?